 When Chris Wong Won, the Treach DJ Mr. Mixx, and Amazing Vee were in the Air Force in California, they put up their own money to start the Fresh Beat Records label, record and press their tunes, and send mailers with promos to every distributor they had an address to in the country.
 This was the way an act hoped to break.
 They secured vinyl pressings through Macola Records, a specialized manufacturing and distribution compound in Santa Monica.
 Owner Don Macmillan was cronies with Henry Stone, to whom he also sent copies of these early West Coast hip hop sounds.
 Stone pushed them on his club and radio DJ’s and promoters; people like Nick “Babyface” Salerno.
 As Christopher Wong Wong remembers, when 2 Live Crew arrived in Miami, both sides of their record were spinning heavy on the radio.
 And the kids already knew the words to both songs in the clubs.

-Fresh Kid Ice remembers making deals with Henry Stone in his book My Rise 2 Fame, an excerpt of which is now featured on the Red Bull Music Academy website.
+Fresh Kid Ice remembers making deals with Henry Stone in his book My Rise 2 Fame.
 Check it out and learn how so much great Miami history is interconnected through the eras.

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.